shopsys/shopsys/docs/project/how-to-write-an-upgradable-application.md

 # How to write an upgradable application

-This article describes a list of useful tips on how to write your application to make the upgrade to the new version of the Shopsys Framework as smooth as possible.
+This article describes a list of useful tips on how to write your application to make the upgrade to the new version of the Shopsys Platform as smooth as possible.

 [TOC]